tomjoht/documentation-theme-jekyll/pages/wow-shuffles/example.md

 ## Items involved in the Shuffle

-Here is a list of the item's that you can earn:
+Here is a list of the item's needed in the shuffle:

 |Item|URL|
 |-------|--------|